Uberi/University-Notes/GENE123/GENE123.md

 For capacitors, $I(t) = \max(I) \cos(\omega t + \theta)$ and $V(t) = \frac 1 C \int_0^T \max(I) \cos(\omega t + \theta) = \frac{\max(I)}{\omega C} \cos\left(\omega t + \theta - \frac \pi 2\right)$.
 So $Z = \frac{1}{\omega C} \angle\left(-\frac \pi 2\right)$, so for an inductor it affects only the imaginary component

 So when we have an inductor, the current will be lagging the voltage by 90 degrees, and when we have a capacitor, the voltage will be lagging the current by 90 degrees.
-Capac itors and inductors are purely reactive, while resistors are purely resistive.
+Capacitors and inductors are purely reactive, while resistors are purely resistive.

 # 14/7/14